Functions preserving positive definiteness for sparse matrices: General thresholding and entrywise maps

 We now compare $f[A]$ and $f^*[A]$ for $A > 0$.
 Clearly, $f^*[A] = f[A] + D_A$, where $D_A$ is the diagonal matrix

 As a consequence, if $f[A] > 0$ and the elements of $D_A$ are nonnegative, then $f^*[A] > 0$.
 Such is the case when $|f(x)| \leq |x|$.

 \begin{remark} The condition that $|f(x)| \leq |x|$ is a mild restriction which allows us to conclude that $f[A] > 0 \Rightarrow f^*[A] > 0$.
 As we shall see below, the converse is generally false for matrices of a given dimension.
 Hence the previous results in the literature characterizing functions which preserve positive definiteness, when the function is also applied to diagonal elements, are unnecessarily too restrictive.
-In this sense, previous results in the field are not directly applicable to problems that arise in modern-day applications.
-This reasoning justifies in a major way our treatment of the problem of applying elementwise maps only to off-diagonal entries. \end{remark}
+In this sense, previous results in the field are not directly applicable to problems that arise in modern-day applications. \end{remark}